abdulrahmannourzad/Logistic_Regression_Nourzad/README.md

-Classification of cancer types with Logistic Regression algorithm. breast cancer dataset involves 31 columns and 569 records.
+# project 3: Classification of cancer types with Logistic Regression algorithm.
+breast cancer dataset involves 31 columns and 569 records.
 # Objective:
 1. Build classification model with Logistic Regression to predict whether the cancer type is Malignant or Benign.